KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Defining OLAP template.

 Aaccording to requirements set the fields as axis or as filter cards.
 Please refer to the *Functionalities* chapter for the terminology.
-Make your selection and you can already save the template as shown below.
+Make your selection(s) and in save the template as shown below.

 .. _definingolaptempl2:
 .. figure:: media/image200.png

     Defining OLAP template.

-You can notice that the side panel contains some features (see next figure):
+The next figure shows the *Setting* panel.

 .. _sidepanelfeatolapdes:
 .. figure:: media/image201.png